Netanyahu says undeterred by Hamas warnings in talks on ending Gaza war

 Izzat el-Reshiq, a Hamas negotiator in Cairo, wrote on Twitter that relinquishing "the weapons of resistance" was not a matter for discussion.

-Palestinian delegates met with Egyptian intelligence officials in Cairo on Sunday, Egyptian state news agency MENA reported.
-Egypt, which is mediating between the sides, and, like Israel, views Hamas as a security threat, has given little detail of any progress in the talks.
+Egypt, which is mediating between the sides and, like Israel, views Hamas as a security threat, has given little detail of any progress in the talks.

 "As of now, Israel has not agreed to any proposals," an Israeli official said on condition of anonymity.